 How Votiro Can Support Your Zero-Day Exploit Protection Efforts

 Here at Votiro, our goal is to ensure a zero-day exploit never has the opportunity to enter your network.
-Our Secure File Gateway (SFG) is designed to sanitize files of hidden malware before they ever reach your inbox, providing users with full security to upload, download, or transfer.
+Our Votiro Cloud (SFG) is designed to sanitize files of hidden malware before they ever reach your inbox, providing users with full security to upload, download, or transfer.
 Combined with the steps above, implementing an SFG into your organization provides a strong safety net that catches what makes it past your existing detection-based solution that are unable to prevent zero-day exploits.
 With the level of sophistication we are seeing in today’s attacks, having that peace of mind will go a long way.

 If you’re interested in learning more about how Votiro can support your strategy, schedule a demo with us.
 There, you will be able to see first-hand how our SFG works, and if it is the right fit for your business.
 And if you’d prefer to speak to a member of our team directly, feel free to contact us today!